 Although challenging to define (Davies & Bansel, 2007) neoliberalism is argued to be all consuming and all-encompassing of both private and public sector (Olsen & Peters, 2005).
 It has been said that in neoliberalism the “individual citizen becomes a homo economicus and every single area of social, cultural, and political life is reduced to the simple economic principles of cost-benefit, production, and efficiency” (Brown 2003, p.9; cf. Becker, 1976).
 Key to most manifestations of neoliberalism are the concepts of ‘cost-benefit’, ‘production’, and ‘efficiency’.
 Such concepts are embedded in Foucault’s (1982) ideas of governmentality, including technologies of power and domination, and also technologies of the self, dating back to Ancient Greek ideas, and based on the principles “constituted in Greek as epimelesthai sautou, "to take care of yourself", "the concern with self", "to be concerned, to take care of yourself" (Foucault, 1982, n.p).
-In this way, the individual becomes ‘responsibilized’ (Bonnano, 2017) and is intended to take care of themselves, a key tenet of Human Capital Theory (Becker 1964), which is central to much neoliberalism.
-Here, behaviour is revolutionized in virtually all areas of life including marriage, work, and also education, as part of a use of “scarce means to competing ends” (Becker, 1976), and individuals are expected to invest in themselves through education in order to compete in the market.
+In this way, the individual becomes ‘responsibilized’ (Bonnano, 2017) and is intended to take care of themselves, a key tenet of Human Capital Theory (Becker, 1964), which is central to much neoliberalism.
+Here, behaviour is revolutionized in virtually all areas of life including marriage, work, and also education, as part of a use of “scarce means to competing ends” (Becker, 1976), and individuals are expected to invest in themselves through education, in order to compete in the market.
 As Bansel (2007, p.285) writes, in this neoliberal approach: “Citizens, in the name of their own self-interest, are to take responsibility for their own conduct and its consequences.
 In this way responsibilities for education, health, welfare, security and mutual care become the responsibility of the individual rather than the state.”
 As part of this responsibilization, individuals have to deal with significant amounts of uncertainty, something which is, in neoliberalism, positive, a necessary and desirable component of the free market system (Friedman 1962), to which individuals must respond to and cope with by being resilient (Hill & Larner, 2017).
 Further, any inequalities are both a positive reflection of the functioning of the market, and aspects that will be corrected by the market (Bonnano, 2017).

-In terms of the roles of the individual and the state, Friedman (1962), Hayek (1948) and Becker (1976) all see the private sphere and the individual as taking over from the role of the state in many areas of life.
+In terms of the roles of the individual and the state, Friedman (1962), Hayek (1948), and Becker (1976), all promote the private sphere and the individual as taking over from the role of the state in many areas of life.
 They are thus symbiotically linked in that the state’s role is to shift responsibility to the individual, and to create conditions for the individual to be responsibilized and able to compete in the market to contribute their Human Capital to the development of the market and system.
 Although the state intervenes to protect ‘negative freedoms’, for example the right to not be prevented from developing (Plant, 2010), in most forms of neoliberalism, “social problems and their solutions are primarily the outcomes of individual choices and initiatives” (Bonnano, 2017, 184).